Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 In the state of New York, you can also get pulled over if you have something hanging from your rearview mirror.
 This happens all the time.

-Police officers are usually just looking for criminality; although, if they see a reason to pull you over on a Saturday or a Friday night where they suspect there are a lot of people on the road drinking and driving, then they can use any excuse to pull you over.
+Police officers are usually just looking for criminality.
+However, if they see a reason to pull you over on a Saturday or a Friday night when they suspect there are a lot of people on the road drinking and driving, then they can use any excuse to pull you over.

-If you thought you were pulled over improperly, then the next step is for you to look for cameras where you were pulled over.
+If you thought you were pulled over improperly, the next step is to look for cameras where you were pulled over.
 You should take pictures of whatever road signs you saw or that you think you did not violate which the police claimed you had.

 If there was an accident, it matters how severe the accident was.
 An accident would be an aggravating factor that could complicate your DWI because the prosecutor will look at that when evaluating what potential plea to offer and how to proceed with the case.